-No. Under Colorado Revised Statutes 18-12-108 C.R.S., convicted felons in Colorado are prohibited from knowingly possessing firearms or weapons.
+No. Under CRS 18-12-108, convicted felons in Colorado are prohibited from knowingly possessing firearms or weapons.
 This law is abbreviated POWPO in Colorado for possession of a weapon by a previous offender.

 Pellet guns are a type of air gun.
 Air guns launch projectiles pneumatically using compressed air (or other gases) which are pressurized without chemical reactions.
 Instead, pellet guns are pressurized mechanically.